smalot/magento-client/README.md

 # Implementation

+## Single Call

-Here is a sample code to load tree of categories of the `default` website.
+Here is a sample code to load tree of categories of the `default` website in a single call.

 ```php
 <?php